1987 Navarrese regional election

-The 1987 Navarrese regional election was held on Wednesday, 10 June 1987, to elect the 2nd Parliament of the Chartered Community of Navarre.
+A regional election was held in Navarre on 10 June 1987 to elect the 2nd Parliament of the chartered community.
 All 50 seats in the Parliament were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain, as well as the 1987 European Parliament election.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain, as well as the 1987 European Parliament election.

 The Spanish Socialist Workers' Party (PSOE), under then-incumbent President Gabriel Urralburu, won the election for a second consecutive term, albeit with a diminished share of the vote (27.7%, losing nearly 8 percentage points from 1983) and losing 5 seats.
 The centre-right spectrum stood divided to the election: the Navarrese People's Union (UPN) maintained its second place with 24.5% and 14 seats (gaining one); the Foral Democrat Union (UDF), an alliance between the People's Democratic Party (PDP) and the Liberal Party (PL), formed after the breakup of the People's Coalition, obtained 6.2% and 3 seats.
 The People's Alliance (AP) suffered from this division and fell to 7th place (4.2% and 2 seats).

 The Democratic and Social Centre (CDS), the party of former Spanish Prime Minister Adolfo Suárez, benefitted from this division and finished fourth, gaining 4 seats.
 Meanwhile, the left-wing Herri Batasuna (HB) also improved its position from 1983 and scored one of the best results for the abertzale left in Navarre.
 Eusko Alkartasuna (EA), a split from the Basque Nationalist Party (PNV) formed in 1986 from PNV dissidents, entered the Parliament with 4 seats, while the small Euskadiko Ezkerra also entered for the first time.

 Overview

+Under the 1982 Reintegration and Improvement of the Chartered Regime, the Parliament of Navarre was the unicameral legislature of the homonymous chartered community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Parliament of Navarre expired four years after the date of its previous ordinary election.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Navarre (BON), with election day taking place between 54 and 60 days after the decree's publication.
+The previous election was held on 8 May 1983, which meant that the chamber's term would have expired on 8 May 1987.
+The election decree was required to be published in the BON no later than 14 April 1987, setting the latest possible date for election day on 13 June 1987.

+The Parliament of Navarre could not be dissolved before the expiration date of parliament.

+The election to the Parliament of Navarre was officially called on 14 April 1987 with the publication of the corresponding decree in the BON, setting election day for 10 June and scheduling for the chamber to reconvene on 4 July.

 Electoral system

-The Parliament of Navarre was the devolved, unicameral legislature of the Chartered Community of Navarre, having legislative power in regional matters as defined by the Spanish Constitution and the Reintegration and Enhancement of the Foral Regime of Navarre Law, as well as the ability to vote confidence in or withdraw it from a regional president.
-Voting was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Navarre and in full enjoyment of their political rights.

-The 50 members of the Parliament of Navarre were elected using the D'Hondt method and a closed list proportional representation, with a threshold of three percent of valid votes—which included blank ballots—being applied regionally.

-The electoral law provided that parties, federations, coalitions and groupings of electors were allowed to present lists of candidates.
-However, groupings of electors were required to secure the signature of at least 1 percent of the electors registered in Navarre.
-Electors were barred from signing for more than one list of candidates.
-Concurrently, parties and federations intending to enter in coalition to take part jointly at an election were required to inform the relevant Electoral Commission within ten days of the election being called.